Cannabis in Switzerland: Classification

 Cannabis that contains more than 1.0% THC is classified as an illegal drug in Switzerland.
-Thus, according to the Federal Law on Drugs: the production, culture, use, and possession of cannabis, are all prohibited and considered as criminal infringements.
+Thus, according to the Federal Narcotics Act: the production, culture, use, and possession of cannabis are all prohibited and considered as criminal infringements.
 These infringements are punishable by up to three years of imprisonment and/or a fine.

 Since 2017, legal cannabis, also known as "low-THC weed", with less than 1.0% of THC is sold at nearly every tobacco store.
-In March 2019, a Swiss Federal Administrative Court upheld the taxation scheme by customs officials, which impose a tax of CHF38 ($37.70) per kilo as well as 25% of the retail revenue.
+In March 2019, the Federal Administrative Court upheld the taxation scheme by customs officials, which impose a tax of CHF38 ($37.70) per kilo (2 lb) as well as 25% of the retail revenue.
+CBD cannabis is commonly used in Switzerland, but a number of complications are present due to its cultivation, as law enforcement first has to determine whether the cannabis variety tests below 1% THC.
+If this is the case, the police is obliged to return confiscated cannabis material.
+The THC level in legal CBD cannabis is high enough to render a drug test positive for THC, and therefore the driver will be prosecuted for driving under the influence of the drug.